zachlp2016/econ_mod2_1stproject/README.md

 ```
 As a user, when I visit `/comedians`,
 I see all previous information
+And, in the statistics area:
+- A total count of specials for all comedians on the page
-And, int the statistics area, the average run length of every TV special on the page
+- the average run length of every TV special on the page
 ```

 ```